Getting started

 Installation

-Before you start developing your application with WemapSDKs, you need to configure your credentials and add the SDK as a dependency.
+Before you start developing your application with WemapSDKs, you need to add the SDK as a dependency.

 maven {